jaimeferj/dotfiles/README.md

 configuration (to set $HOME env variable correctly), and then run `alacritty --config-file=~/.config/alacritty/alacritty-dev.toml`.
 After that you can work on ~/test-dotfiles and see the changes on your development environment.
+There is also a script that updates the alacritty config with $HOME and runs alacritty with the correct configuartion file in `.scripts/run-dev-session.sh`.